 |Peer advisor||Academic areas of interest|

-I serve students housed in Blackwell.
+I serve students in Pegram.

 I am planning on double majoring in Political Science and Classical Civilizations.
 I am also pursuing a certificate in Child Research Policy, with a focus on the cross-over between juvenile justice and the foster care system.

-I serve students housed in Bell Tower.
+I serve students in Bell Tower.

 Right now, I am interested in pursuing a major in Biology with minors in Chemistry and Russian Language and Culture.

 I am a sophomore at Duke.
 Currently I am undecided on my major, but I intend on pursing something in the field of social sciences and/or humanities.
 I am passionate about writing, so whichever field I dive into, I want to fine tune my critical thinking and analytical skills.

 I serve students in Trinity and 300 Swift.

 I am a sophomore intending to double major in neuroscience and psychology with a minor in chemistry on a pre-medical track.
 My current interests include the neurological pathologies that contribute to mental and physical challenges and the neuroscience of impulsivity.
 I'm passionate about spreading awareness and advocating for mental and sexual health.